How the Tatshenshini-Alsek Wilderness Avoided Mining Disaster

 Too simple.
 The complication?
 Windy Craggy is also 40 percent sulfide.
-When the 375 million tons of crushed tailings the mine would produce as waste became exposed to atmospheric oxygen it would unleash immense quantities of sulfuric acid to flow through the wilderness.
+When the 375 million tons of crushed tailings the mine would produce as waste became exposed to atmospheric oxygen it would unleash immense quantities of sulfuric acid into the wilderness.
 This acid would leach out heavy metals like cobalt (0.1 percent of Windy Craggy is cobalt).
 This combination of acid and heavy metal contamination is so sinister it has its own name, Acid Mine Damage, or AMD.
 AMD permanently poisons a drainage ecosystem.
 It devastates fish and the creatures that eat fish—from grizzlies and otters to sea gulls and eagles.
-AMD is so hideous that already the USA was spending $1 million per day to mitigate AMD heavy metals along 4,000 miles of its poisoned streams.
+AMD is so hideous that already the U.S. was spending $1 million per day to mitigate AMD heavy metals along 4,000 miles of its poisoned streams.

-The estimated cost to de-toxify Windy Craggy Crater once Geddes sucked it dry stood at $1 billion.
+The estimated cost to detoxify Windy Craggy Crater once Geddes sucked it dry stood at $1 billion.
 If nothing went wrong.

 Geddes planned to hide their hundreds of millions of tons of sulphide tailings from atmospheric oxygen under a 2.5-mile long reservoir three miles from the river.
 The problem?
 Windy Craggy sits in the most active earthquake zone in North America, one triggered by the Fairweather Fault.
 In 1899, the second largest earthquake in North American history, 8.6 on the Richter scale, hit 75 miles northwest of Windy Craggy and lifted entire mountains 47 feet higher!
 The quake also sent glaciers slamming down their canyons half a mile in five minutes.
-In 1958, a Richter 7.9 quake epicentered 30 miles from Windy Craggy shook it like a rag doll.
+In 1958, a Richter 7.9 quake originated 30 miles from Windy Craggy and shook it like a rag doll.